nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ##### Step 1:
-When users enter an add to available command, e.g `add id/CS1231 n/Discrete Structures mc/4 pre/`, the command will be parsed in `Parser` which will return an `AddToAvailableCommand`. `AddToAvailableCommand` then calls `Command#execute(SemesterList semesterList, AvailableModulesList availableModulesList) `, in this context, `(AddToAvailableCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList))`
+When users enter an add to available command, e.g `add id/CS1231 n/Discrete Structures mc/4 pre/`, the command will be parsed in `Parser` which will return its parsed Strings to `Controller`. `Controller` takes in the Strings from `Parser` and creates a `AddToAvailableCommand` object, which then calls `Command#execute(SemesterList semesterList, AvailableModulesList availableModulesList) `, in this context, `(AddToAvailableCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList))`